This post may contain affiliate links. Please see my disclosure policy for details.

 Practical tips for visiting Mousehole Cornwall

 - Getting here is not easy – The roads leading towards Mousehole are some of the narrowest in Cornwall.
-Although many of the single track roads are one way only, most allow two way traffic.
+Although many of the single track roads are one way only, most allow two-way traffic.
 You’ll need to navigate through these steep narrow streets and tight corners!
 We waited a good 30 minutes for someone to get their huge Jeep around a tight corner.
 Just be mindful.

 - It gets extremely busy in summer – Most beauty spots in Cornwall are extremely busy in the summer season.
 Mousehole is no different.
-If you want to bag a parking spot get here early or, better yet, plan your visit in the shoulder seasons of Spring and Autumn.
+If you want to bag a parking spot get there early or, better yet, plan your visit in the shoulder seasons of Spring and Autumn.

-- You’ll could be parking on the harbour walls – If the mainland car parks are busy or full in Mousehole, you’ll need to drive along the harbour to find a space.
+- You’ll be parking on the harbour walls – If the mainland car parks are busy or full in Mousehole, you’ll need to drive along the harbour to find a space.
 It’s okay getting in…not so fun trying to reverse getting out.
 I had serious anxiety reversing my car, I was sure I was going to go over the edge!
 But, all good, there is a barrier.

 - A great time to visit is at sunset – during the day is great, but it does get extremely packed.
 The views over the harbour around sunset are beautiful and there’ll be a bit more room to breath.